Navaneeth-Sharma/astroviz/README.md

 # Astroviz

-A simple visualization package for astrology charts
+A simple visualization package for astrology charts.
+This package built on top of D3 package.